Upcoming Parish Events

 For the weekends of

 Our new Archbishop Gregory Hartmayer, O.F.M.
-Conv., has indicated that the dispensation of required attendance at Sunday Mass is extended "until further notice."
-Please revisit this website periodically to see if this has changed.
+Conv., has indicated that the dispensation of required attendance at Sunday Mass has been replaced by a partial dispensation beginning May 22nd.

 - Click here for the direct link for the Livestream page for the Installation Mass for our New Archbishop-elect, The Most Reverend Gregory Hartmayer.
 Wednesday, May 6, at 12:30 pm